Operation Mafuta Mingi: Coup attempt

-Using handgrenades and their guns, the ULM members damaged several vehicles of the presidential convoy.
+Using hand grenades and their guns, the ULM members damaged several vehicles of the presidential convoy.
 Amin's guards quickly reacted, getting out of their cars and counter-attacking.
-The coup members then retreated into the woods, escaping before the preidential guards caught them.
+The coup members then retreated into the woods, escaping before the presidential guards caught them.
 Amin was lightly wounded during the clash, reportedly resulting from his car's windows being shattered during the fighting.

 The second ULM group's survivors then informed some of the coup leaders that the operation had failed, prompting them to flee.
 Bazalaki tried to warn the Kimumwe brothers that the SRB had learned of their involvement, but Patrick was arrested before he could reach them.
 Mutumba was also captured.
 However, Wilson Kimumwe was able to evade the security forces.
-Along with a lieutenant, three sergeants, a private, and two civilians he drove to the Kenyan border in a car, taking guns, handgrenades, and a RPG with them.
+Along with a lieutenant, three sergeants, a private, and two civilians he drove to the Kenyan border in a car, taking guns, hand grenades, and a RPG with them.
 The group was able to get past the roadblocks which had been erected by the loyalists after the coup attempt became known.
 Wilson Kimumwe and his comrades arrived at Bulega in Kenya about 4 p.m., and then called the Kenyan authorities to inform them that they wanted to surrender.
 Later on, a second car with five civilian ULM members arrived at Busia, Kenya.
 The defectors were interrogated and then brought to Kakamega; it was believed that they were soon released and went into hiding in Kenya.
 Their weapons were confiscated and transported to Nairobi.
 Bazalaki was also able to flee into exile.

 Aftermath

-In response to the coup attempt, Amin iniated a purge aimed at Baganda and Basoga soldiers, with many being killed.
+In response to the coup attempt, Amin initiated a purge aimed at Baganda and Basoga soldiers, with many being killed.
 His security forces also targeted Baganda and Basoga people in general.
 Hundreds to thousands of members of these ethnic groups were rounded up and arbitrarily arrested.
 In addition, the President's loyalists intensely searched Baitababiri for suspected dissidents, breaking into houses, harassing the locals, and forcibly disappearing several civilians.

 Amin also went into hiding, while the SRB organized a "joy-ride" of a body double through Kampala and Entebbe, hoping to provoke another attack and thus draw out more coup plotters.
 On 24 June, Radio Uganda declared that the President was fine, with Vice President Mustafa Adrisi stating that Amin was "very much alive and very fit".
 The broadcast did not mention the coup attempt, instead claiming that Amin had gone on a delayed honeymoon with his wife Sarah.
 Amin later admitted that an assassination attempt had taken place, but blamed "colonialists, imperialists and Zionists".
 He used the 14th Organisation of African Unity (OAU) summit in July 1977 to declare that the coup attempt had been part of a wider Western conspiracy to topple him and many other African heads of state.